Skip to content

 • Does it follow the guidance provided in the Mission Space Lab creator guide (rpf.io/msl-creators)?

-Once all the programs have been tested, we will email you about whether your team’s experiment has achieved flight status (by the end of April 2025).
 We will then prepare and upload the successful programs to the ISS.
 You will receive the results of your experiment by email once your experiment data has been downlinked from the ISS.
-This will happen in June 2025.
+This will happen in June 2026.

-Please note that the above timings are dependent on ISS crew operations and are therefore subject to change.
+Please note that the above timings are dependent on ISS crew operations and can change.